panva/jose/docs/jwk/embedded/functions/EmbeddedJWK.md

 ▸ **EmbeddedJWK**(`protectedHeader?`, `token?`): [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)\<[`CryptoKey`](https://developer.mozilla.org/docs/Web/API/CryptoKey)\>

-EmbeddedJWK is an implementation of a [GetKeyFunction](../../../types/interfaces/GetKeyFunction.md) intended to be used with the JWS/JWT verify operations whenever you need to opt-in to verify signatures with a public key embedded in the token's "jwk" (JSON Web Key) Header Parameter.
-It is recommended to combine this with the verify function's `algorithms` option to define accepted JWS "alg" (Algorithm) Header Parameter values.
+Resolves a verification key from an embedded "jwk" (JSON Web Key) Header Parameter.

+This [GetKeyFunction](../../../types/interfaces/GetKeyFunction.md) opts JWS and JWT verification into trusting a public key supplied by the token.
+Combine it with the verify function's `algorithms` option to define the accepted JWS "alg" (Algorithm) Header Parameter values.

 This function is exported (as a named export) from the main `'jose'` module entry point as well as from its subpath export `'jose/jwk/embedded'`.